xandor-io/angular-material-sidemenu/README.md

 </md-sidemenu>`

 The `<md-sidemenu>` is the main directive to hold all navigation items.

 The `<md-sidemenu-group>` is needed to create groups of content.

 The `<md-sidemenu-content>` define the collapsible navigation element and theres some attributes to setup.
-The `md-icon` add an icon before the `md-heading` and the `md-arrow` add an arrow after the heading
+The `md-icon` add an icon before the `md-heading` and the `md-arrow` add an arrow after the heading.

 The `<md-sidemenu-button>` add the buttons inside the navigation.

 Pretty easy!